vibaotram/baseDmux/README.md

 #### Generating template configuration files

-To simplify configuration, the `baseDmux configure` command generates 'template' configuration profiles for general use cases.
+To simplify configuration, the `baseDmux configure` command generates a 'template' configuration profile for general use cases.
 These files can subsequently be modified to fit specific situations.

 ```
 usage: baseDmux configure [-h] --mode {local,slurm,cluster,iTrop} [--barcodes_by_genome]